 Want to zip in tandem with your bestie at 70-kms per hour?
 These ziplines propel you through Canadian Rocky scenery, including a crossing of the Kicking Horse River.
 The course’s lines work their way up in height, starting at a lower elevation to help newbies ease their way into the experience.
 The ziplines, which range in length from 90 to 500 metres, are connected by a series of interpretive trails and each are manned by a guide at either end to help load and unload each zipliner.

 You’ll get into higher elevation before you even start your CMH via Ferrata excursion.
 Both CMH’s Bobbie Burns and Bugaboos lodges offer guests wilderness via Ferrata experiences—but to get there, you’ll take to the skies first, via helicopter.

-Though Otis describes the Conrad Glacier Adventure as 'mostly a glacier hike' on the Conrad Icefield, there’s a twist to this hiking experience: for sections of this excursion, a harness is required.
-That’s because there’s a via Ferrata built into the route, helping hikers navigate waterfalls and vertical sections of rock.
+This adventure is 'mostly a glacier hike' on the Conrad Icefield, and there’s a twist too.
+Hiking experience their own via Ferrata built into the route, which assists them navigate waterfalls and vertical sections of rock.